nclarius/floating-tiles/README.md

 *System Settings* > *Window Management* > *KWin Scripts* > configuration button in the *Floating Tiles* entry.

-You may need to disable the script, apply, reenable, and reapply in order for the changes to take effect.
+You may need to uncheck the checkbox for the script, apply the settings, recheck, and reapply in order for the changes to take effect.

-In Plasma versions < 5.24, a bug in the KWin scripting system [[1]](https://bugs.kde.org/show_bug.cgi?id=411430) [[2]](https://bugs.kde.org/show_bug.cgi?id=444378) causes the configuration not to be found.
+In Plasma versions < 5.24, a bug in the KWin scripting system [[1]](https://bugs.kde.org/show_bug.cgi?id=411430) [[2]](https://bugs.kde.org/show_bug.cgi?id=444378) may cause the configuration not to be found.
 To fix this, please execute the following commands in a terminal:

 ```bash
 sed -i 's/ConfigModule/Library/g' ~/.local/share/kwin/scripts/floatingtiles/metadata.desktop